Find out how we are working with health and social care professionals in Surrey

 Meet Lucy Brown, Community Relations Manager for Surrey

 As Community Relations Manager for Surrey, Lucy Brown aims to engage both existing customers and surrounding communities, foster strong local relationships and tackle issues such as isolation and loneliness by working with home managers across her region with activities and events.

 Lucy is keen to hear from health and social care professionals as well as community groups in Surrey who would be interested in working with Anchor and building positive local partnerships.

-Anchor recognises that there is still a stigma attached to care homes and conditions such as dementia.
+We recognise that there is still a stigma attached to care homes and conditions such as dementia.
 Lucy and her colleagues support on-going programmes of educational activities informing the public of the valuable services offered by care homes, and enable them to be a place of trust and a positive experience for both older people and their families.

 Here is just an example of the positive partnerships established in Surrey: